 “For those seeking a departure from run-of-the-mill Christmas offerings, Guy Picot’s 'dark British comedy about a hooker, a hotel room and some holiday magic,' should spice up the season.” –Stage Raw

-The production materials for The Christmas Present include:
+The Authorized Materials/Rehearsal Package for The Christmas Present consists of: